The Seasons: How Do My Senses Help Me Experience The World?

 In Nursery, students build up their pre-literacy skills in their weekly library class by using a book’s illustrations as clues to understand the meaning of a story.
 They practice “reading” and mimicking the non-verbal expressions and emotions of characters in books as a key stepping-stone in the development of empathy.
 They begin to explore the difference between fiction and non-fiction and to learn how the spine label on a library book can help them to determine whether a book is an expression of the author’s imagination or a source of factual information.

-The French class is designed to follow as closely as possible the process by which children acquire their first language.
+French and Spanish classes are designed to follow as closely as possible the process by which children acquire their first language.
 The children are immersed in a language-rich environment made comprehensible through the use of body language, visual aids, and abundant repetition in a variety of contexts.
 The teacher uses mainly story-based activities to bring the language to life.
 Through careful scaffolding of new and recycled words, the children acquire a foundation of basic vocabulary, and simple useful phrases.
 A typical lesson will include some of the following: puppets, movement, imaginative play, games, music, and drawing.
 The focus is mainly on listening, and understanding what is said as the students acquire the language while participating in interactive age- appropriate activities.